nobohan/OpenArdenneMap/README.md

 Contour lines were saved as shp and loaded as the second layer (from bottom) in project.mml.

 Contour labels are defined in `labels.mss`.

+## 5) printing
+Some useful commands for printing the map in a pdf format:

+* Determining the size of a pdf:
+`pdfjam --outfile A2.pdf --paper a2paper in.pdf`

+* Make several A4 of a A2 pdf:
+`pdfposter -ma4 -pa2 A2.pdf out_A4.pdf`